telerik/blazor-docs/components/switch/overview.md

 # Switch Overview

-The Switch allows the user to toggle between checked and unchecked states.
+The <a href = "https://www.telerik.com/blazor-ui/switch" target="_blank">Switch</a> allows the user to toggle between checked and unchecked states.

 #### To use a Telerik Switch for Blazor